Hendrix-CS/csci322/projects/11-guide.md

 compiles.
 It is a much tougher test case, though.
-Make sure that the destination of the expression in a let statement does not have `THAT` inadvertently overwritten; your book has a detailed discussion of this problem with a suggestion of how to do it correctly.
+Make sure that the destination of the expression in a let statement does not have `THAT` inadvertently overwritten; your book has a detailed discussion of this problem (pages 228-230) with a suggestion of how to do it correctly.

 Square
 ------